 When an unforeseeable accident puts you in the hospital and out of work for a period of time, it can be overwhelming trying to deal with everything.
 In the event you were injured on someone’s property by a dangerous condition, you may have grounds for an injury claim.
 A Chicago slip and fall lawyer from Thomas Law Offices can help.

-Our attorneys understand the struggles associated with recovering from an unexpected slip and fall.
+Our injury attorneys understand the struggles associated with recovering from an unexpected fall.
 We believe negligent property owners should be held accountable for failing to maintain premises properly.
 If you’re in a situation where you think you have grounds to file a slip and fall claim, our attorneys can take a look at what you’ve been through and provide you with sound legal advice.

 Conditions That Cause Slip and Falls

 While a trip and fall can happen anywhere, most injuries happen in similar settings or locations.
-When a property owner fails to maintain their space and conditions start to become dangerous, the public is put at risk.
+When a property owner fails to maintain their space and conditions become dangerous, the public is put at risk.
 Some of the most common conditions that we see cause slip and falls include the following:

 If you’ve been injured as a result of one of those situations, we can help.
 If you don’t see the cause of your accident listed, we’re still here for you.
 We can evaluate your situation and determine if it merits a premises liability claim.